 - The International Internship Program offers numerous health-related summer opportunities for freshmen, sophomores, and juniors.

-- SPIA and EEB concentrators often go abroad through department-sponsored programs in junior year.
+- EEB, MOL, and SPIA concentrators can pursue research- / health-oriented department-sponsored study programs in junior year.

-- The Office of International Programs offers other ideas for research and service abroad.
+- The Office of International Programs database is searchable by research and service abroad with a prehealth focus.

 - It is not required that your study abroad has a health focus!
 If there are other areas you’d like to explore, you’ll still gain important transferable skills.